LivePersonInc/messaging-window-sdk/README.md

 	...
 ```

 Initialize the library by instantiating an object with the necessary options (see below).
 Call the `connect()` method to connect to LiveEngage **first** (if you don't, some of the callbacks won't be available when you run them and an error will be thrown).
-Then, handle various LiveEngage actions and events by using the custom callbacks as listed below.
+Then, handle various LiveEngage actions and events by using the custom callbacks as listed below (for example, when an agent sends a message to the visitor, this message will need to be displayed on the screen).

 ### Initializing the Library